 As regards the other possible impacts related to substitution to alternative chemicals, some competitive advantage could occur favourably to EU vs. extra-EU BPA-free thermal paper manufacturers, depending on the price of the BPA-free thermal paper and depending on the potential new patents developed consecutively to the adoption of alternatives.
 BPA-free thermal paper producers within the EU could in that way be able to offer their products all over the world, which may currently be a profitable "green niche".
 The production of BPA-free thermal paper could also give some positive image to the manufacturer and could be an argument for him to charge a premium price on the new safer products.
 On the contrary, the opposite effect could also be observed with a competitive advantage in favour of extra-EU thermal paper manufacturers.
 This adverse economic effect has been raised by the stakeholders consulted: ETPA indicated that a ban of BPA for the use in thermal paper would have an "extremely negative impact on the European thermal paper producers, like serious competitive disadvantages towards the non-European competitors which would have unforeseeable consequences for the European producers, the market and its stakeholders" (INERIS, 2013).
 Finally, ETPA also indicated that some other non-EU markets in the world could require BPA containing papers, so European producers would still like to be able to produce BPA containing papers for exports.
 However, given the multiple factors at stake, the uncertainties surrounding them, and for analysis proportionality purposes, these potential impacts have not been quantitatively assessed.
+Moreover, no information has been provided during the different consultations carried out indicating that reaction.
+Moreover, if adopted, the proposal is expected to result in a total ban of the EU marketplacing but also in the stop of the manufacture of BPA-containing thermal paper.
+Indeed, it is not expected that the EU manufacturers will continue to produce BPA-containing thermal paper for exports only, since most of them have already started to substitute or at least to elaborate some plans to substitute.
+EU manfuacturers are thus expected to keep on producing thermal paper by switching to an alternative dye developer.
+Nevertheless, if some non-EU countries keep on using BPA-containing thermal paper, the manufacturers who used to produce for these non-EU markets could thus no longer meet their demand and these markets would be lost.
+The same goes for the EU convertors who used to carry out the finishing steps for exports (see below, section F.2.2.2).

 The analysis of alternatives carried out in section C also examined alternative printing and free-paper techniques.
 As previously explained, it has been shown that they are available and widely used (mainly for other applications) but they seem to be much more expensive compared to direct thermal printing and not technically suitable for the specific applications targeted.
 As a result, it can be expected as very unlikely that these systems would replace direct thermal printers on a large scale.
 Even though some marginal end-users made the choice to switching to one of those alternative printing systems, thermal paper manufacturers and their profitability might thus not be significantly affected.
 Finally, regarding the possible switch of end-users to free-paper techniques, it has been considered to be probable but uncertain in the short-term and expected to expand in the long-term.
-Though unpredictable, the potential growth of the use of these IT techniques might proportionally affect the profitability and market shares of thermal paper manufacturers.
-Accounting for the unlikelihood or uncertainties surrounding these possible responses from end-users and for analysis proportionality purposes, these impacts have not been quantitatively assessed.
+Though unpredictable, the potential growth of the use of these IT techniques might proportionally affect the unlikelihood or uncertainties surrounding these possible responses from end-users and for analysis proportionality purposes, these impacts have not been quantitatively assessed.